Lyric essay

 Lyric Essay is a literary hybrid that combines elements of poetry, essay, and memoir.
 The lyric essay is a relatively new form of creative nonfiction.

 John D’Agata and Deborah Tall published a definition of the lyric essay in the Seneca Review in 1997: "The lyric essay takes from the prose poem in its density and shapeliness, its distillation of ideas and musicality of language."

-A forerunner of the lyrical essay is Truman Capote, author of In Cold Blood (1966), a book which introduced the nonfiction American novel.

 Form

 Lyric essays are unique in their reliance on form.
 Two types of lyric essay forms exist: found form and invented form.
 Found form borrows the form of an external frame, such as footnotes, indexes, or letters (epistolary form), to bring about the meaning of the essay.
 Invented form can take any shape and organization which the writer creates to further communicate the essay.

 Examples

 Some lyric essays take poetic forms, such as Anne Carson's "The Glass Essay," which is lineated and organized in tercets and quatrains.
 According to Mary Heather Noble, the lyric essay is open to exploration and experimentation, and allows for the discovery of an authentic narrative voice.